kerrishotts/PhoneGap-Enterprise-Code-Bundle/README.md

 ### [Chapter 7: Push Notifications](ch7)

+> NOTE: Boxcar recently released a new version of their SDK.
+The app will be updated (if necessary) to work with the new API.

 This chapter focuses on sending and receiving push notifications with Cordova.
 It is not a complete project; it displays a very simple `alert` upon receipt of a push notification.
 In order to send push notifications, you'll need to follow the directions present in Chapter 7 in order to set up a <http://boxcar.io> account.
 In order to send an example push,